jakory/rr_msgs/README.md

 a string containing the name (including filepath) of an audio file to morph, and an integer containing the age of the speaker to use as the target.

+## InteractionState
+The InteractionState message definition includes a standard ROS message header, and other information about the current interaction state, such as whether or not it is the participant's turn to speak.

 ## Version and dependency notes

 This node was built and tested with: